Feng Sheng (general)

-Feng Sheng (1330 – 22 February 1395) was a Chinese general who served under the Hongwu Emperor, the founder and first emperor of the Ming dynasty.
+Feng Sheng (1330 – 22 February 1395) was a Chinese general who served under the Hongwu Emperor, the founding emperor of the Ming dynasty.
 He was one of the most prominent Ming generals, receiving the title of Duke of Song in 1370.
 In 1387, he led a successful campaign in Manchuria, but was later removed from his commanding post and lived in disgrace.
 He died under unclear circumstances in early 1395.